Frequently Asked Questions

 Ognomy comes from the Greek word “physiognomy” which is the art of diagnosis based on facial expression/structure.
 Since telemedicine is truly a face-to-face visit with your provider, physiognomy surely plays a role!

+How do you pay for Ognomy?
 Does insurance cover Ognomy?
 What about Medicare and Medicaid?

 What medically significant metrics does the Ognomy home apnea test produce?